Fathir-shishir/neocortexapi/source/MyCloudProjectSample/Documentation/Investigate Influence of parameter MaxNewSynapseCount_teamAS.md

 }
 ```

 We have created a seperate entity class to store the efficiency of the sequence results in order to dynamically calculate the results after the sequence runs are complete.
+Here is the [full context of the code](https://github.com/Fathir-shishir/neocortexapi/blob/b774717c6e3f1d36cc0c8fdfada63b880043ed65/source/MyCloudProjectSample/MyExperiment/SEProject/Program1.cs#L118).
 ```csharp
 public class EfficiencyResult : ITableEntity, IEfficiencyResult {